justinnk/text-to-crn/README.md

 Especially the hyperparameter scan (experiment 2) over LoRAs will take a lot of time (around 3 days on our RTX3090Ti) and also space (around 600GB).
 The temperature scan (experiment 3) will take around 4 days.
 The reproducibility of the experiments involving ChatGpt is only possible using the OpenAI API and purchasing Tokens there.
 The estimated cost for this is ~40€ at the time of writing (if you are reproducing the results for the ACM reproducibility review, the authors will provide you with a funded API key).
-Please be careful to not re-execute the experiment scripts of 1, 3, and 4, as running these results in costs.
+Please be careful to not re-execute the experiment scripts of 1, 3, and 4 below, as running these results in costs.

 Finally, there has been an issue with setting the seed during training (learning: the seed has to be set *before* loading a model for training, as an internal random source is already initialized at this time.
 It is not sufficient to set a training seed.).
 Thus, it is now impossible to reproduce the exact LoRA trained for the paper.
 For this reason, we provide our weights which are used for exact reproduction of the figures.
 They are either automatically downloaded and installed using the quickstart script or you can follow the instructions given in the `loras` folder.
 The hyperparameter scan (experiment 2) still yields very similar results and a model of similar accuracy (which may then also be used to reproduce very similar results in all experiments based on this if desired).
-The seed for this is now also correclty set so that future reproductions yield the exact same table every time.
+The seed for this is now also correctly set so that future reproductions yield the exact same table every time.
 Note that with the current seed, the highest model accuracy is a couple percent lower than the one we got in our experiments (81.5% with alpha 8 rank 16 dropout 0.5 vs. 84.5% with alpha 8 rank 8 dropout 0.3).
 This is however well within the range of values we observed and it should be easy (given sufficient time) to find a seed producing a more accurate model.
 It also supports our claim that the hyperparameters don't make a big difference, as the highest resulting LoRA with the current seed is trained with quite a different configuration than the one we identified.

 To reproduce all results (with the above restrictions), execute the following steps.
 You can alternatively use the script `reproduce-all.sh` which will automatically run everything in sequence.
 Important: insert you HF_TOKEN and OPENAI_API_KEY at the top of the script and (even when not using the script) the project and organization id in `ChatGptAPI.py`!
 We also recommend checking in at least once a day to see if any errors occured.